Ann1h1lat0r/Y0u-Surely-N33d-1t/README.md

 # Y0u-Surely-N33d-1t
 """Miscellenaous"""

-There is more to come , If you need something or didn't get what's written in the codes !
+There is more to come ;)
-Please don't hesitate to contact me
+Don't hesitate to modify these as you like :D